Steven-Jarmell/rust-stuff/Notes.md

 Cloning an `Rc<T>` also increases the reference count

+Preventing memory leaks is not one of Rust's guarantees

+RefCell<T> allows the interior mutability pattern.

+The interior mutability design pattern allows you to mutate data even when there are immutable references to the data
+- Uses `unsafe`

+RefCell<T> is also for single-threaded scenaios

+Recap:

+- Rc<T> enables owners of the same data, whereas Box<T> and RefCell<T> have single owners
+- Box<T> allows immutable or mutable borrows checked at **compile** time, while Rc<T> allows only immutable borrows checked at **compile** time, and RefCell<T> allows immutable or mutable borrows checked at **runtime**

+You essentially wrap whatever you want an immutable/mutable borrow of, and then call the borrow or borrow_mut methods on it.
+- Borrow returns Ref<T> and borrow_mut returns RefMut<T>
+- RefCell<T> still keeps track of how many Ref<T> and RefMut<T> smart pointers there are and allows us to still have immutable borrows or one mutable borrow at any point, and if we violate these rules, we panic.

+A common way to use RefCell<T> is in combination with Rc<T>.
+If you hvae a Rc<T> that holds a RefCell<T>, then you can get a value that has multiple owners that you can mutate.

+You can create memory leaks with Rc<T> and RefCell<T> since you can make items refer to each other in a cycle, thus the reference count of each item will never reach 0.

 ## Building Web Server

 The two main protocols involved in web servers are HTTP and TCP